gcb906/Group6_ISDS2024/README.md

 3. `3_OLS_and_LASSO.ipynb` is our third and final notebook, which implements a Machine Learning framework on our collected data.
 Data applied in this Notebook is saved in the CSV file **data_final**.

-Please note that when trying to scrape TripAdvisor, computers encounters different advertisments.
-We have store our results which was scraped the 23-08-2024.
-When trying to reproduce the results from scratch, one might encounter different ads, thus resulting in different data.
-To replciate our results, we recommend using our already saved data.
+Please note that when attempting to scrape TripAdvisor, different advertisements may be encountered.
+We have stored our results, which were scraped on 23-08-2024.
+When trying to reproduce these results from scratch, you might encounter different ads, potentially leading to variations in the data.
+To replicate our results accurately, we recommend using our pre-saved data.

 ## Group members:
 • Jacob Grenaa Vestergaard (gcb906)